ucb-rit/savio-training-intro-fall-2021/intro.md

 # Example use of standard software: Jupyter Notebooks through Open OnDemand (OOD)

 Savio now has an Open OnDemand portal, allowing users to launch Jupyter notebooks and RStudio servers for interactive debugging and batch computing.
-(Note: this supersedes the JupyterHub instance on Savio, which will soon become inactive).
+(Note: this supersedes the JupyterHub instance on Savio, which is inactive).

 Let's see a brief demo of a Jupyter notebook: